Bills Logo

 Other HELOC Considerations

-It’s important to understand that the calculator results are estimates only, and there are other considerations when applying for a loan::
+It’s important to understand that the calculator results are estimates only.
+There are other considerations when applying for a loan:

-- The calculator assumes that your interest rate will stay the same.
-Traditionally, HELOCs come with variable interest rates, which means your monthly payment can change periodically.
+• The calculator assumes that your interest rate will stay the same.
+Traditionally, HELOCs come with variable interest rates.
+That means your monthly payment can change over time if your rate rises or falls.

-- However, lenders have begun offering fixed-rate HELOCs that act a lot like home equity loans.
-If you want, you could draw your entire HELOC credit line at closing and make a fixed, fully-amortizing home equity loan payment for the entire loan term – saving money and avoiding a payment increase after ten years.
+• However, lenders have begun offering fixed-rate HELOCs that act a lot like home equity loans.
+If you want, you could draw your entire HELOC credit line at closing and make a fixed, fully amortizing home equity loan payment for the entire loan term—saving money and avoiding a payment increase after 10 years.

 How Hard Is it to Get a HELOC or Home Equity Loan?

-When you apply for a HELOC, mortgage lenders want to examine your income, debts, credit history, employment history, and property value.
-Mortgage lenders are required by law to verify that you can afford your mortgage payment when they approve any mortgage – including a HELOC.
+When you apply for a HELOC, mortgage lenders will examine your income, debts, credit history, employment history, and property value.
+Lenders are required by law to verify that you can afford your mortgage payment.

 Credit score